-If you follow this advice guide and the resources it mentions, including our video guidance, you should be able to make your Tier 4 application by yourself.
+If you follow this advice guide and the resources it mentions you should be able to make your Student application by yourself.
 However, if you do feel that you need some help or if you have a specific question about your application, here are your options:

-If you have used this guide and the resources it mentions, including our video guidance, but your situation is unusually complex or something has gone wrong with your application, you can contact the Advice and Counselling Service at QMUL, where qualified staff can provide immigration advice that is regulated by the UK government.
+If you have used this guide and the resources it mentions, but your situation is unusually complex or something has gone wrong with your application, you can contact the Advice and Counselling Service at Queen Mary, where qualified staff can provide immigration advice that is regulated by the UK government.

 Please note - we will not normally help you make a routine check of your application form or documents.
-You should be able to use this guide and our video guidance to help you make sure that you have completed the application form correctly and that your supporting documents meet the requirements of the Immigration Rules.
+You should be able to use this guide to help you make sure that you have completed the application form correctly and that your supporting documents meet the requirements of the Immigration Rules.

-When you contact the Advice and Counselling Service, our frontline team will check to see if your query can be answered in our guidance or guidance published by UKCISA or the UK Government.
-If you query is more complicated, our frontline team will refer your query to a Welfare Adviser.
-Depending on your query, a Welfare Adviser may respond by email, or you may be allocated a one to one appointment with a Welfare Adviser (by telephone or in person).
+When you contact the Advice and Counselling Service, your query will be received by one of our Welfare Advisers.
+Depending on your query, a Welfare Adviser may respond by email, or you may be allocated a one to one appointment with a Welfare Adviser.

-We are running a series of weekly webinars during the summer to provide guidance on the Tier 4 application process from overseas and how to evidence that you have the required funds.
+We run a series of weekly webinars during the summer to provide guidance on the Student application process from overseas and how to evidence that you have the required funds.
 There will be opportunities for you to ask questions during the webinars.
 For webinar dates and times please click here.

-UKCISA’s website contains lots of useful guidance and resources for international students including applying for immigration permission: https://www.ukcisa.org.uk/
+UKCISA’s website contains lots of useful guidance and resources for international students including applying for immigration permission.

 You can telephone UKCISA for advice.
 UKCISA’s staff are experienced in advising students about the UK’s immigration regulations and can give you free advice by telephone.